 Salad is another vegetable-based staple.
 Make a Greek-style salad with lettuce, olives, cucumber, red onion, tomatoes, olive oil, lemon juice, and herbs.
 Or, for something special, splurge and buy a bottle of Primal Kitchen Caesar Dressing and lightly toss it with romaine lettuce leaves and vegetables of your choice.

-3. Treats you to a whole food dessert
+3. The primal diet treats you to a whole food dessert

 Let’s face it: Most people are going to want something chocolate for dessert.
 It can be super simple such as our Chocolate Avocado Mousse.